ossf/toolbelt/personas/softwaredeveloper.md

 ---

-## Name: Allison the Solution Architect
+## Name: Sachiko the Solution Architect

 ### Role:
 - Principal Software Architect at a cloud infrastructure company